Skip to main content

 Why did my credit score go down?

 When you first sign up, we open a new tradeline in your name, which might temporarily lower your credit score.
-But don't worry, this is a step towards building a good credit history, which will gradually raise your score as long as you work on improving your creditworthiness.
+But don't worry, this is a step towards building a good credit history.

 Making payments on time is crucial for a strong credit score.
 Make sure you have enough money in your KOHO account to cover any withdrawals.
 If you've missed payments outside of KOHO, like missing car payments or credit card bills, trying to get too much credit quickly, or not paying back loans, this will also hurt your credit score.